markolalovic/tda-digits/README.md

 * numpy for loading data and computing
 * sklearn for machine learning algorithms
 * skimage for image processing
+* mayavi if you want to draw the 3D torus

 To generate the figures in the example of topological features extraction, run `scripts / tda_digits.py`: